 Tender works to prevent domestic & sexual violence in the lives of young people using drama and the creative arts throughout London and the UK.
 Tender works to reach as many young people as possible by bringing projects to a range of settings including schools, youth centres, youth offending teams and hostels among others.
-Leah has taken on the position of Education Intern with Tender, assisting the education team on their work with primary, secondary, SEND and PRU settings in London.
-Leah is enjoying her work at Tender and looking forward to doing more within the role, especially as drama is her area of specialism.
+Leah took on the position of Education Intern with Tender, assisting the education team on their work with primary, secondary, SEND and PRU settings in London.
+Leah greatly enjoyed her work at Tender and looking forward to doing more within the role, especially as drama is her area of specialism.

 Chris – Essex Youthbuild

 Founded in 2005, Essex Youthbuild is a Chelmsford-based charity specialising in helping young people aged 14-19 from across Essex gain vocational qualifications and skills in construction and move on to the next positive step in their lives.
 Young people learn skills in bricklaying, carpentry and maintenance, gain qualifications in functional skills and get help applying for college, apprenticeships and jobs.
-Chris Pagan is a recent business graduate from nearby Anglia Ruskin University and has joined Essex Youthbuild as Project Management Assistant.
-Chris’ work involves helping research, design, seek funding for and implement new projects that will benefit Youthbuild’s young people.
+Chris Pagan was a recent business graduate from nearby Anglia Ruskin University and joined Essex Youthbuild as Project Management Assistant.
+His work involved helping research, design, seek funding for and implement new projects that will benefit Youthbuild’s young people.